 In March 2016, the FASB issued ASU 2016-04, Recognition of Breakage for Certain Prepaid Stored-Value Products.
 The new standard specifies that liabilities within its scope are considered to be financial liabilities, and amends the guidance in ASC 405-20, Extinguishments of Liabilities, by directing entities to derecognize prepaid stored-value product liabilities based on expected breakage in proportion to the pattern of rights expected to be exercised by the consumer.
 Derecognition for breakage is permitted only to the extent that it is probable that a significant reversal of recognized breakage will not subsequently occur.
-The new standard is consistent with the breakage guidance in the new revenue standard.
-The ASU is effective for annual periods beginning after December 15, 2017, and is applied either using a modified retrospective transition method or retrospectively.
-Early adoption is permitted.
-The Company does not expect that the adoption of this standard will have a significant impact on its consolidated financial statements and related disclosures.
+The new standard is consistent with the breakage guidance in Topic 606.
+The Company adopted this ASU as of January 1, 2018 along with Topic 606.
+The adoption of this standard did not have a significant impact on the Company's consolidated financial statements and related disclosures.